 When and Where?

-Weekends on the 11U Wilf Sadler Field.
+Saturdays on the 11U Wilf Sadler Field from 10am – 11:30am.
 Spring season runs April through June and Fall runs the month of September (8th – 29th).